 On the second day of the Lunar New Year, the married daughter returned to her natal family and asked her husband to go with her, so it was commonly called “Welcoming Son-in-law Day.”

-On this day, the daughter who returns to her natal family must bring some gifts and red envelopes to share with her natal children and have lunch at her natal family.
+On this day, the daughter who returns to her natal family must bring some gifts and red envelopes to share with her natal children and have lunch with her natal family.
 In the past, the family would also choose to take a family portrait on this day.

-Have you ever tired the Shaved Noodles?
+Have you ever tried the Shaved Noodles?

 Customs on the fifth day of the Lunar New Year: hide from villains and welcome the god of wealth

-Differences: Firecrackers are set off in the North and red envelopes are distributing in the South
+Differences: Firecrackers are set off in the North, and red envelopes are distributing in the South

 In some areas of the north, businesses must set off firecrackers when opening stores after the fifth day of the fifth year to drive away from the bad luck of the past.